nitanta/Design-Patterns/README.md

 # Design-Patterns

-Written for developers ease the understand various designs patterns for software development in Swift.
+Written for developers to ease the understand various designs patterns for software development in Swift.

 Consists of 4 sections